viamiraia/participation-gaps/README.md

 # Participation Rates Explain Top-Level Group Disparities: Why Women Are Not Worse Than Men at Chess

+DISCLAIMER: As of 2023-12-18, this research is extremely preliminary and has not been peer-reviewed.

 Using extreme value theory, I show that women are not intellectually inferior to men at chess, despite what appears to be lopsided ratios at the top level.